 We now return to the quadratic spaces $(V_A, Q_A)$ of signature $(2,2)$ parametrizing $X_{K_A} = Y_0(N) \times Y_0(N)$.
 Here, we give a geometric interpretation of the formulae of Theorem \ref{RSIP} and Corollary \ref{simplified} above.
-In case (i) where $k$ is imaginary quadratic, this will give a new proof of the formula of Gross and Zagier \cite[I Theorem (6.3)]{GZ}, including a comparison of the arithmetic heights of Heegner divisorss on $X_0(N)$ and the corresponding arithmetic heights of Hirzebruch-Zagier divisors on $X_0(N) \times X_0(N)$.
-For the convenience of the reader, we explain in Appendix A how the Gross-Zagier formula \cite[Theorem I (6.3)]{GZ} can be derived by a variation of the proof of Bruinier-Yang \cite[Theorem 7.7]{BY}, developing Theorem \ref{BYAGHMP} for the special case of signature $(1,2)$ described in Example \ref{KSAVn=1} above.
-Here, we give a distinct deduction of the formula via the Hilbert modular surfaces $Y_0(N) \times Y_0(N)$ and $X_0(N) \times X_0(N)$.
+In case (i) where $k$ is imaginary quadratic, this will give a new integral presentation for the $L$-values described in Theorem \ref{Gross-Zagier}, including a comparison of the arithmetic heights of Heegner divisors on $X_0(N)$ and the corresponding arithmetic heights of Hirzebruch-Zagier divisors on $X_0(N) \times X_0(N)$.
+To be clear, we are going to deduce from a special case of the higher Gross-Zagier formula for the product of modular curves $X_0(N) \times X_0(N)$ with the integral presentations of Proposition \ref{RSIP} and Corollary \ref{simplified} a novel integral presentation for the central derivative values $\Lambda'(E/k, \chi, 1) = \Lambda'(1/2, \phi \times \theta(\chi))$ in terms of Faltings heights of arithmetic Hirzebruch-Zagier divisors on $X_0(N) \times X_0(N)$.
+For the convenience of the reader, we also explain in Appendix A how the Gross-Zagier formula \cite[Theorem I (6.3)]{GZ} can be derived by a variation of the proof of Bruinier-Yang \cite[Theorem 7.7]{BY}, developing Theorem \ref{BYAGHMP} for the special case of signature $(1,2)$ described in Example \ref{KSAVn=1}.